Berlusconi, Calenda, Conte, Meloni and Salvini: we give the votes to the Italian politicians who are on TikTok-breakinglatest.news-Breaking Latest News

 Where certainly there are still the funny sounds, the viral songs and the ballets, but where the panorama is much more varied compared to a couple of years ago.
 And where the electoral campaign for the September 25 vote obviously went.
 And it came not only through the mediation of those who were already on the platform, but also through the landing, in the first person, of many leaders politicians.

-Waiting for Silvio Berlusconi, who had announced his arrival for Monday and of which there are dozens of fake profiles, the last one was Calenda, but the leader of the 5 Star Movement, Giuseppe Conte, that of the Lega, Matteo Salvini, and that of Fratelli have also been present for some time now of Italy, Giorgia Meloni.
+The last ones were Calenda e Silvio Berlusconi, a few days late than announced, but the leader of the 5 Star Movement, Giuseppe Conte, the leader of the Lega, Matteo Salvini, and that of Fratelli d’Italia, Giorgia Meloni have also been present for some time now on TikTok.
 Great absent, at the time of writing, both Enrico Letta and the Democratic Party is Matteo Renzi, as we told you some time ago.

 Against disinformation